Aera Energy: Real estate development

-The projects are currently being examined under the California Environmental Quality Act, which provides a detailed process to examine projects, solicit input from a broad spectrum of individuals and public agencies, and give all stakeholders a voice in shaping projects prior to approval.

 Lawsuits

-A pollution lawsuit, filed October 2001, alleged Aera Energy allowed 600 million barrels of oil wastewater to seep into the subsurface aquifers of the Starrh Farms after putting oil drilling waste into a mile of unlined percolation ponds near the farm.
+A lawsuit, filed October 2001, alleged Aera Energy allowed 600 million barrels of oil wastewater to seep into the subsurface aquifers of the Starrh Farms after putting oil drilling waste into a mile of unlined percolation ponds near the farm.
 In 2004, a Kern County Superior Court jury awarded the Fred Starrh family more than $7 million, though they originally sought $3 to $4 billion for damages and cleanup.
 Both sides appealed to the California Court of Appeal, Fifth District.
 The Court granted a partial directed verdict and ordered a new trial.
 In 2009, Starrh refiled the lawsuit in the Kern County Superior Court.
 There were two subsequent jury trials, in 2009 and 2013.
 Aera Energy was found liable and ordered to pay $9 million.

 Aera Energy is also involved in a legal tussle with the state of California over its de facto ban on fracking, an oil field extraction technique.
 In 2021, Aera filed a lawsuit against the state after it denied 49 of its fracking permit applications based on climate change concerns.